 What You Actually Need to Pack for St. Patrick’s Day in Dublin

 I’ll be honest, I pretty much pack 90% of the same things over and over… and I bet you do too.
 Also, most packing lists are about 90% of those same things, right?
-(If you’re looking for a more general Ireland packing list, I have a post on that as well!)
+If you’re attending St. Patrick’s Day in Dublin and then heading out on a 10 day trip around Ireland, I have a more general Ireland packing list that you may find helpful.

 So instead of giving you a packing list that’s 90% of what you already know or are already planning to pack, here’s a packing list that’s 100% of the things you need specifically for celebrating St. Patrick’s Day in Dublin.